Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 Dispute resolution is a critical aspect of resolving builder disputes.
 Ideally, a contract between the homeowner and the builder should outline the dispute resolution process.
 In the absence of a dispute resolution process, it is essential to seek legal advice to determine the available options.

 There are various methods of dispute resolution, including mediation, arbitration, and litigation.
 Mediation is a form of alternative dispute resolution where an independent third party facilitates a discussion between the parties to reach a resolution.
-Arbitration is another form of alternative dispute resolution where an independent third party makes a binding decision on the dispute.
-Finally, litigation is a formal legal process that involves a court or tribunal making a binding decision.
+It is often the first step required before proceeding to formal tribunal proceedings.

 Understanding and Preventing Builder Disputes